opensovereigncloud/docs/docs/iaas/getting-started.md

-# Infrastructure as a Service
+# Getting Started with IronCore (IaaS)

 TODO:

-- usage of ironcore-in-a-box
+* usage of ironcore-in-a-box
-- followup links to operations guide and cluster setup
+* followup links to operations guide and cluster setup